-This bill, introduced by Senator Miller, reenacts specific sections of Act No. 19 from the 2024 Third Extraordinary Session of the Louisiana Legislature, which pertains to legislative continuances and extensions for legislators and legislative employees.
-It establishes the right for these individuals to request continuances or extensions in court or administrative proceedings when their presence is required during legislative sessions or constitutional conventions.
+The bill, introduced by Senator Miller, reenacts Sections 1, 2, and 3 of Act No. 19 from the 2024 Third Extraordinary Session of the Louisiana Legislature, which pertains to legislative continuances and extensions for legislators and legislative employees.
+It establishes the right for members of the legislature and legislative employees to request continuances or extensions of deadlines in court or administrative proceedings when their participation is required during legislative sessions or constitutional conventions.
 The bill outlines the procedures for filing such motions, including the requirement for an affidavit from the presiding officer or clerk, and allows for electronic submission of motions.
 It also creates a rebuttable presumption that motions filed within a specified timeframe will be granted, unless clear and convincing evidence suggests otherwise.

-Additionally, the bill specifies that if a motion for continuance is denied or not acted upon within a set timeframe, the affected legislator or employee can appeal the decision at no cost.
-It includes provisions for the court to provide written reasons for any denial and allows for the possibility of disciplinary proceedings against legislators if their motions are denied based on improper grounds.
-The bill also clarifies that certain legal proceedings, such as those involving temporary restraining orders or child custody, are exempt from these provisions.
-The act will take effect upon the governor's signature or after the designated period for bills to become law without signature.
+Additionally, the bill specifies that if a motion for continuance is denied or not acted upon within a certain period, the member or employee may appeal the decision at no cost.
+It includes provisions for the court to consider motions for continuance outside of legislative sessions under good cause and outlines exceptions where these provisions do not apply, such as in cases involving temporary restraining orders or child custody proceedings.
+The act will take effect upon the governor's signature or after the designated time for bills to become law without signature, and it applies retroactively to actions filed or pending after October 25, 2024.

 Statutes affected: